MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/migrate-a-reporting-services-installation-native-mode.md

 4. Follow the instructions in [Moving the Report Server Databases to Another Computer &#40;SSRS Native Mode&#41;](../../reporting-services/report-server/moving-the-report-server-databases-to-another-computer-ssrs-native-mode.md).

  Remember that both the report server database and the temporary database are interdependent and must be moved together.
 Do not copy the databases; copying does not transfer all of the security settings to the new installation.
 Do not move SQL Server Agent jobs for scheduled report server operations.
-The report server will recreate these jobs automatically.
+The report server recreates these jobs automatically.

 ## <a name="bkmk_move_custom"></a> Move Custom Assemblies or Extensions

  If your installation includes custom report items, assemblies, or extensions, you must redeploy the custom components.
 If you are not using custom components, skip to section [Configure the Report Server](#bkmk_configure_reportserver).

- To redeploy the custom components, do the following:
+ To redeploy the custom components, follow these steps:

 1. Determine whether the assemblies are supported or need recompilation:

-    * Custom security extensions must be re-written using the [IAuthenticationExtension2](https://msdn.microsoft.com/library/microsoft.reportingservices.interfaces.iauthenticationextension2.aspx) interface.
+    * Custom security extensions must be rewritten using the [IAuthenticationExtension2](https://msdn.microsoft.com/library/microsoft.reportingservices.interfaces.iauthenticationextension2.aspx) interface.

     * Custom rendering extensions for [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] must be rewritten using the Rendering Object Model (ROM).